Best AI Wealth Management Tools, by Use Case

 Can an AI wealth management tool place trades for me?

 Most do not; they analyze, plan, or aggregate and leave the acting to you.
-Walnut can help you turn research into a thematic basket and place orders at your own broker, but it connects read-only by default and every trade needs your explicit approval.
+Walnut can help you turn research into a thematic portfolio and place orders at your own broker, but it connects read-only by default and every trade needs your explicit approval.
 If you want fully hands-off automated investing instead, that is the traditional robo-advisor model, not the conversational tools here.

 Which is best for broad financial planning versus just my investments?